Email Settings

 How It All Works Together

-Templates define what you say—the subject, body, and call-to-action for each type of message.
+Templates define what you say—the subject and body for each type of message.

 Settings define who the email comes from and what appears in the footer.